“Cloud Computing – Is it all silver lining?”

-Cloud computing can potentially bring huge benefits to the food processing industry, writes Elliot Fry, a solicitor and technology specialist at law firm Cripps, but there are risks, and they must be effectively managed.
+Cloud computing can potentially bring huge benefits to the food processing industry, writes Elliot Fry, an associate and technology specialist at law firm Cripps, but there are risks, and they must be effectively managed.

 Used to describe a variety of products and services, cloud computing generally relates to an internet (or network) based means of providing shared resources (such as storage, software or processing power) on demand.
 If you’re not sure why that might be useful to your business, think of the difference between a Netflix subscription and a shelf of DVDs.
 Cloud computing can offer cost reduction, simpler maintenance, and greater flexibility, scalability and reliability.
 As more and more business processes become automated and interconnected, the benefits of a manufacturer moving its IT systems to the cloud increase.

 The ability to effectively outsource the responsibility for running hardware and software to the internet – and passing the hassle of maintenance and upgrades to the cloud computing provider –is clearly an attractive option.
 Food processors need accurate information quickly, and being able to access real-time data from a PC, laptop, tablet or smartphone from any location with internet connectivity can help staff pre-empt problems and optimise performance.
 Staff would not necessarily have to be based on site, but could offer assistance to multiple sites remotely.

 As with any service, food manufacturers need to ensure they have the right protection in their agreements with providers to (among other things) monitor cost, maintain appropriate output levels and enforce security.
 Cloud services will typically be charged on the basis of usage, rather than at a fixed cost.
 So whether that’s the amount of storage you use, the users you have licences for, or the number of items you process, you’ll need to consider what your anticipated usage will be before you commit to a pricing model.
 Anybody stung by a mobile phone contract has probably already learned this lesson.